Solar Panel ROI: Is the Investment Worth It?

 0% credit cards.
 For smaller 3-4kW systems under $8,000, a 0% purchase credit card with 18-24 months interest-free can be cost-effective.
 Clear the balance before the promotional period ends.
 This is essentially free financing if managed carefully.

-Home equity release.
-If you have significant equity in your home, a small equity release or further advance on your mortgage can fund solar at your mortgage rate (typically the cheapest borrowing available).
-Consult your mortgage adviser before pursuing this route.
-Our Mortgage Calculator can model the impact of additional borrowing on your monthly repayments.
+Home equity financing.
+If you have significant equity in your home, a home equity loan or HELOC can fund solar at a lower interest rate than personal loans (typically 6-9% APR).
+Consult your mortgage advisor before pursuing this route.
+Our Mortgage Calculator can model the impact of additional borrowing on your monthly payments.

 Solar panel leases.
 Some companies offer lease-to-own arrangements where you pay a monthly fee for the system.
 While this removes the upfront cost, leases typically provide lower total returns than outright ownership and can complicate property sales.
 Owned systems are strongly preferred by most financial analysts.
 Use the Hourly to Salary Calculator to model how monthly loan payments fit your budget, and our Marketing ROI Calculator to compare financing costs against savings.